silky/glowflake/ARCHITECTURE.md

 `--skip...` I had to set
 - [lobsters](https://github.com/lobsters/lobsters/) seems to be a modern rails setup that probably has a lot of best practices I could steal
+- I'm not convinced that a by-hand api definition is the fastest thing in light of things like [Hasura](https://hasura.io/); maybe I would outsource the graphql api there, keep the react frontend, and use rails for any sophisticated server-side logic one requires.
+But there's a lot to think about there; you lose the simplicity of ActiveRecord and gain a fair bit of complexity in authentication and database/application structure.